 This is Defence Force land and in order to continue to make it available for future events, all riders and campers must respect the venue.
 Please be aware of the following:

-- Respect others living within the camp and Army housing area and don't make excessive noise with your bike.
+• Respect others living within the camp and military housing area and don’t make excessive noise with your bike.

-- Take appropriate clothing with you on the tracks (especially the big loop).
+• Take appropriate clothing with you on the tracks (especially the big loops).

 Cancellation and refunds

-Events could be cancelled or modified due to military requirements, weather conditions or unforseen logistical issues which make the running of events either unsafe or unable to be conducted on the scheduled dates and in the locations advertised.
-Please refer to the Payments and refunds section for details on the cancellation and refund policy.
+Events could be cancelled or modified due to military requirements, weather conditions or unforeseen logistical issues which make the running of events either unsafe or unable to be conducted on the scheduled dates and in the locations advertised.
+Please refer to the payments and refunds section for details on the cancellation and refund policy.